Dweller. The affordable, no hassle accessory dwelling unit (ADU).

 Unless otherwise noted, the images on the offering page are used to convey the personality of the neighborhood in which the project is planned.
 Properties shown in these images are not included in the offering and Investors will not receive an interest in any of them.

 With unemployment reaching levels not seen since the Great Depression, by some estimates already 20% and rising, we have already experienced a number of negative effects from the COVID-19 pandemic and anticipate being impacted even further.
 Among current and possible outcomes:

-- Eviction moratoriums and rent freezes instituted in Portland and Oregon could result in deferrals of rent by existing tenants and prevent any increases in rent on lease renewals for the remainder of 2020 and for much of 2021.
+- Eviction moratoriums and rent freezes instituted in Portland and Oregon could result in deferrals of rent by existing tenants and prevent any increases in rent on lease renewals for much of 2021.
 To date, only one tenant deferred rent payments and all past due rent has been repaid.

 - Occupancy levels might decrease, although they have not decreased yet as compared to the same periods in 2019.

 - Once the moratorium on rent increases is lifted, we may not be able to raise rents as projected in our forecasts.
 Depending on circumstances we could be forced to decrease rents.

 - We expect that economic uncertainty will cause some families to postpone buying a house and rent instead, increasing the pool of potential tenants.

 - The pandemic may make mortgage and home equity financing more difficult to obtain and could delay the buyout decisions by our property owners.

 - If occupancy rates and rents decrease while delinquencies increase, we could be unable to meet our obligations as they become due.
 A reduction in cash flows and/or asset values could also cause us to be in default under the loan covenants under our senior debt.
 Either scenario could lead to foreclosure and the loss of one or more properties.